Leith-Gharbi/todolist/README.md

     Write-Log "Loading certificate with the specified thumbprint."
     $Certificate = Get-Item "Cert:\CurrentUser\My\$CertificateThumbprint"
     if (-not $Certificate) {
-        throw "Certificate not found with the specified thumbprint."
+        Write-Log "Error: Certificate not found with the specified thumbprint." return Create-ResponseObject -Status 500 -Message "Failed" -Details "Certificate not found with the specified thumbprint."
     }
 } catch {
     Write-Log "Error: $_"